cloudant-labs/erlang-chakracore/README.md

 This is a set of thin wrappers around Microsoft's ChakraCore JavaScript engine.
 Currently these bindings allow for the basic interaction of Erlang and JavaScript via script evaluation and calling named functions.
 There is basic support for converting a subset of Erlang terms (roughly the ErlJSON representation used by Jiffy) to JavaScript and back.

+Erlang Requirements
+---

+Erlang 17+ should work with erlang-chakracore as long as the VM has been configured with dirty scheduler support.
+As of Erlang 20 this is the default configuration.

 Basic Terminology
 ---